-This promotional assembly allows teachers to recognize 8th Grade Students for their achievements, hard work, and effort.
-Promotion lasts approximately an hour and a half.
+This Promotion Ceremony allows teachers to recognize 8th grade students for their achievements, hard work, and effort.
+Promotion lasts approximately an hour on the upper field and two tickets are given to each family to attend.
+The ceremony is also live streamed.
 Clothing for promotion should be in accordance with dress guidelines.
 There will be board policy shared with families during each semester explicitly outlining behaviors that will result in non participation in the promotion ceremony.